XathorDroid/spring-angular/README.md

 mvnw install
 ```

-Execute the next command to generate the needed spring resources according the pom.xml file:
+Execute the next command to generate the needed spring resources according the pom.xml file and add the libraries required by Angular:
 ```
 mvnw generate-resources
 ```